ToshioCP/Gobject-tutorial/src/sec3.src.md

 - class_size: The size of the class.
 For example, TDouble's class size is `sizeof (TDoubleClass)`.
-- base_init, base_finalize: These function initialize/finalize the dynamic members of the class.
+- base_init, base_finalize: These functions initialize/finalize the dynamic members of the class.
 In many cases, they aren't necessary, and are assigned NULL.
 For further information, see [GObject API Reference -- BaseInitFunc](https://docs.gtk.org/gobject/callback.BaseInitFunc.html) and [GObject API Reference -- ClassInitFunc](https://docs.gtk.org/gobject/callback.ClassInitFunc.html).